 Where to Hike

 Prime hiking season runs July through mid-September.
-Many passes are still snow-bound until late June, with most trails accessible only at lower elevations or on drier, south facing slopes.
-Trails tend to be muddier during the spring.
-Towards the middle of July, most passes are open.
+Until late June, many passes are still snow-bound and may be subject to avalanche hazard.
+Trails tend to be muddier at this time and the best hiking is at lower elevations or on drier, south facing slopes.
+By the middle of July, most alpine passes are snow-free.

 Banff Area | Lake Louise, Castle Junction and Icefields Parkway Areas